What are some family traditions? Look no further. This is the ultimate list of traditions--over 101 family ritual ideas to create a happy home.

 Back to School Traditions

 - Have a Back-to School Backwards dinner.
-Dress backwards and eat dessert first.
+Dress backwards and eat dessert first (creative traditions our kids love!)

 - Do a back to school fashion show to see everyone's new clothes.